-Channing Frye, once told he’d be out of the rotation for the Cleveland Cavaliers, has earned a spot since filling in for Tristan Thompson.
+Channing Frye, once told he’d be out of the rotation for the Cleveland Cavaliers, recently earned a spot since filling in for Tristan Thompson.

 Frye ranks Top 5 in shooting percentage among all players who have had as many field goal attempts near the rim so far this season.